Hybred event May 14-15, 2025

 The AAADV Workshop In-Depth Discussion Groups offer moderated sessions on numerous topics, each presented by a panel including researchers from academia, industry and the U.S. Food and Drug Administration, as well as patient advocates, giving attendees a rare opportunity to interact with and question numerous experts in a given field of study.
 Attendees will choose one of five topics, presented concurrently, to attend each day.

 The Core Curriculum is designed for early-career drug development investigators and covers all aspects of clinical studies: pre-clinical and clinical science, statistical structure of trials, ethical requirements and regulatory considerations.
 It is taught by U.S. Food and Drug Administration (FDA) medical officers and senior scientists.
-Core Curriculum sessions occur concurrently with AAADV Workshop morning sessions on May 5, and offer breakfast discussion groups May 5-8.

 Executive Committee